 Citizens Action for Democratic Governance in Pakistan (CADGP)

 May 01, 2015 – March 31, 2016

-The Trust for Democratic Education and Accountability (TDEA) is implementing Citizens’ Action for Democratic Governance (CADG) through the member organizations of the Free and fair Election Network (FAFEN) from May 1, 2015 to March 31, 2016 in order to sustain and strengthen its core programme activities and prepare for a longer-term future programming.
-This project builds on the successes of “Supporting Transparency, Accountability and Electoral Processes in Pakistan” (STAEP) programme and represents the planned core election-related programming and activities.
-TDEA-FAFEN, through this funding, will work to strengthen its key areas of election-related, institutional oversight and citizen demand work, knitting together its election and between-elections initiatives and building on its track record of uniquely successful electoral and democratic reform advocacy.
+The Trust for Democratic Education and Accountability (TDEA) implemented Citizens’ Action for Democratic Governance (CADG) through the member organizations of the Free and Fair Election Network (FAFEN) from May 1, 2015 to March 31, 2016 in order to sustain and strengthen its core programme activities and prepare for a longer-term future programming.
+This project built on the successes of “Supporting Transparency, Accountability and Electoral Processes in Pakistan” (STAEP) programme and represented the planned core election-related programming and activities.
+TDEA-FAFEN, through this funding, worked to strengthen its key areas of election-related, institutional oversight and citizen demand work, knitting together its election and between-elections initiatives and building on its track record of uniquely successful electoral and democratic reform advocacy.

 Parliament Watch and Reforms Project

 The European Union funded the Parliament Watch and Reforms Project (PWRP) to observe the proceedings of the Senate and the National Assembly, and the 13 selected Standing Committees.

 TDEA-FAFEN employed the services of professionals who observed the interventions of the parliamentarians on the floor of the house and reported back to the TDEA secretariat.
 Daily factsheets were prepared and disseminated among relevant stakeholders and uploaded on FAFEN’s website (www.fafen.org) and TDEA-FAFEN’s parliamentary information portal (www.openparliament.pk).